 Senders sending emails to a high traffic mail server can end up getting bounce mails.
 The error message in the bounce mail would usually be ‘421 Too many concurrent SMTP connections; please try again later.’

 The error message denotes that the connections to the recipient mail server have exceeded the limit.
 This high traffic can sometimes be a temporary problem due to a spike in the connections.

-But there maybe some other situations where the traffic is dangerous and expert intervention is required.
-For instance, spammers can hack email accounts and send bulk mails.
+But there may be some other situations where the traffic is dangerous and expert intervention is required.
+For instance, spammers can hack email accounts and send bulk emails.

 There could be some websites that have mass mailing scripts such as newsletters.
-Virus or malware in the server can enable the attackers to abuse the email server for spamming.
+Viruses or malware in the server can enable the attackers to abuse the email server for spamming.

-All these issues lead to a high mail server traffic and can end up bouncing mails coming to it.
+All these issues lead to high mail server traffic and can end up bouncing emails coming to it.
 The solution for the error would depend on what caused the high traffic.

 ‘Too many concurrent SMTP connections’ error in Exim mail server for cPanel and DirectAdmin